Things to be aware of about life insurance

 You can choose either:

-• Level premiums — calculated based on your age at the start of the life insurance cover.
+- Are calculated based on the age of the insured at the Policy start date.

 Total and permanent disability insurance